*UPDATED Ultimate Beach Reads 2023 is HERE*

 When the famous magician Violet Volk disappears without a trace, nobody can figure out where she went.
 Now, a decade later, her sister is wondering if Violet will finally reappear and if she can get some answers.
 Her fans still love and adore her but Sasha wants answers.
 Their relationship has left so many questions.
 As Sasha searches for answers, she will have to come to terms with the past.

-I loved this book.
+I loved this adult fantasy novel.
 It is so original and unlike anything that I have read.
 It is magical realism at its best which is not surprising coming from this author.

 May 2022 Read with Jenna Book Club Pick

 I haven’t read a novel with as much heart as this one in quite some time.
 Elderly, recently widowed Tova loves her job cleaning the aquarium in town in the quiet of the night, especially because of her fondness for Marcellus, the octopus.
 She finds solace in the aquarium as it makes her feel closer to her son, Erik – a marine life lover – who disappeared on a boat when he was 18.

 But when she hurts herself and is unable to return to work at full capacity, she grows close with her replacement, Cameron, a young man who newly arrived in town looking for his birth mother.